Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Utility Realization and Optimal Policy

-Under the static uniform probability distribution $p(T)$, the optimal policy is easily shown to exist.
-However, we proceed to show that a unique optimal policy exists as well under dynamic $p(T)$ circumstances.
-We do this by showing first that a local minimum exists, and then prove that only one local minumum exists, and hence it is the global minimum as well.
+Under the static uniform probability distribution $p(T)$, the optimal policy can be easily obtained since we can set derivative to zero to get a local maximum which is also global.
+In addition, we proceed to show that a unique optimal policy exists as well under dynamic $p(T)$ circumstances.
+We do this by showing first that a local maximum exists, and then prove that only one local maximum exists, and hence it is the global maximum as well.